 Keep in mind that your private mortgage insurance premium can be higher or lower based upon your credit score.

 Taking lender paid mortgage insurance is useful at tax time because you cannot tax deduct PMI payments, but you can tax deduct lender paid mortgage insurance payments.
 So, the higher rate that you are paying with LPMI is tax deductible.

 In previous years, PMI has been deductible on taxes, but at this time it is not.
 The industry hopes that this is changed soon.

 Many mortgage lenders have started to offer the lender paid mortgage insurance option because consumers like the idea of paying less for PMI and having it built into their payment.

 #3 May Be Cheaper Than FHA Insurance

-FHA mortgage are an excellent product, but the potential downside is paying higher mortgage insurance costs.
+FHA mortgages are an excellent product, but the potential downside is paying higher mortgage insurance costs.

 #4 You Can Qualify for More